min2ha/ukwa-site/content/target/21601/index.en.md

   "subject": "UK General Election 2015"
 }

-# Royal College of Physicians: Future hospital: More than a building

 They are the professional membership body for physicians, with over 30,000 members and fellows across the globe.
 Physicians diagnose and treat illness, and they promote, maintain and restore health.